PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 But deploying a smart contract is done by sending a transaction, and you probably don't want to pay real money to accomplish this step wright ?

-This is why testnet are useful :wink:, they behave the same way as the mainnet does, but their ether value is null.
+This is why testnet are useful 😉, they behave the same way as the mainnet does, but their ether value is null.

 So first, you need to install Metamask extension on your browser.
 Follow the steps required and don't forget to set the network to be the Ropsten Test Network.